michael-cheney1/Kali-DevOps-Build/README.md

-# Kali - DevOps - Build
+# Kali - Ansible - Build
 Building your standard Kali environment using Ansible

 ## Introduction

+### TLDR

+Run ansible, get all packages, repositories and configurations required to make the console pretty.
+Also get a nice script to load tmux with a nice template for playing CTFs.

 ### Summary

 The purpose of this guide is to share with you my automated Kali build.
 Anyone who has used Kali for some time has no doubt broken it multiple times and been faced with the prospect of having to rebuild a machine that you have spent countless hours perfecting.
 Many people utilise Virtual Machines and snapshots to be able to have a **known good** build that they can simply clone.
 I have also used this approach in the past however updating to the latest build can become arduous and can occasionally break things.
 So to simplify the process you can use automation then if you add packages / repositories / download files later it's relatively straight forward to add these items into an Ansible template especially when you have some examples to work from.

 ### Features

-So why would you want to go to this trouble?
-Well apart from automating the installation of some packages and repositories that you might need this build will also install and configure

 **Guake** - A top-down terminal inspired by the famous terminal used in Quake.
 This has been modified with a custom theme which turns off transparency (to make screenshots less distracting), set's the default key combination to be `CTRL` + `Space` and configures it to use the Dracula theme.